faizmokhtar/til.faizmokhtar.com/content/posts/3-what-is-the-difference-between-docker-container-and-docker-image.md

 $~ docker ps
 ```

-or if you want to see the list of available containers
+or if you want to see the list of available containers, run:
 ```
 $~ docker ps -a
 ```